redjohnzarra/grpc-chunk-parser/readme.md

 import { parseGrpcData } from '@redjohnzarra/grpc-chunk-parser';
 ```

-parseGrpcData has 6 parameters
+parseGrpcData has 7 parameters

-1. `url` - required - the grpc http endpoint
+1. `url` - required - string - the grpc http endpoint
-2. `method` - required - http method, currently 'POST' or 'GET'
+2. `method` - required - string - http method, currently 'POST' or 'GET'
-3. `headers` - required - object request headers
+3. `headers` - required - object - request headers
-4. `body` - required - object request body
+4. `body` - required - object - request body
-5. `onChunkReceive` - required - function that returns the chunk data on each chunk received, (or on specific limit/pagesize defined in the 6th param)
+5. `onChunkReceive` - required - function - returns the chunk data on each chunk received, (or on specific limit/pagesize defined in the 6th param)
-6. `limiter` - optional - number of items to be returned in each chunk (chunk pagesize)
+6. `limiter` - optional - int - number of items to be returned in each chunk (chunk pagesize)
+7. `concatData` - optional - boolean - indicator if data to be returned is every chunk or all the data up to the current limit

 ## Example